owasp-modsecurity/website/content/blog/2024-09-02-owasp-modsecurity-new-versions.md

 @airween, @bitbehz, @devzero2000, @eduar-hte, @frozenice, @fzipi, @gberkes, @M4tteoP, @MirkoDziadzka,
 @rkrishn7.

+#### Special thanks to:

+@dune73, @fzipi, @theseion for their huge help in discussions, ideas, Github settings and workflow management.

 **We would like to thank the employers of the participating developers, especially [Approach Cyber](https://www.approach-cyber.com/index.html) and [Digitalwave](https://modsecurity.digitalwave.hu).**